-- Also discussed was the National Indian Education Survey that was released in 2009.
+- Also discussed was the National Indian Education Study that was released in 2009.

 - Laura Lee George said that the AIEOC is charged with preparing the annual TESR.
 Judy Delgado noted that the California Longitudinal Pupil Achievement Data System (CALPADS) is an example of a good potential data source, if we were using it for Indian identifier data.
 André Cramblit said that often Indians are statistically insignificant, so we come up as a zero in the data numbers.
 Judy Delgado said that the CDE is limited to data that it must collect by law.
 The problem with DataQuest is underrepresented of a small subgroup, so there are limitations in the data.

 - Laura Lee George said the AIEOC could either do a separate agenda item for “data on Indian students” at a future AIEOC meeting or do an advisory preparation workshop on where we want to go regarding American Indian data on CALPADS.